 The old solution of buying a fixed number of servers for a project may start to pinch when demand spikes, but at least the budget costs are understood and don’t skyrocket.
 The servers may overheat from all of the load and the users may complain about the slow response, but you’re not going to get a panicked call from the accounting team.

 We can cobble together estimates but no one will really know until the users show up and then anything can happen.
 No one notices when the costs come in lower, but when the meter starts to spin faster and faster, the boss starts to pay attention.
 Unfortunately our bank accounts don’t scale like the cloud.
 Yes, imagine if our savings could scale like the cloud.

 At RStor we believe that modern workflows need a modern business model which is why we offer flat rate pricing.
 Storage is priced at a flat rate, there are no charges for ingress, egress, or API calls, high speed data transfer is included at no extra charge, and there is no difference in price due to location.
 Such a model is obviously predictable thus enabling you to conduct your business with well known costs.
-Check out our price calculator and see how much of a difference our flat model provides over the variable pricing associated with competitive solutions.
+Contact us and see how much of a difference our flat model provides over the variable pricing associated with competitive solutions.